Ekkehard-Schulze/precision-temperature-logger/README.md

 but these have a much larger size than our sensor boards, which are optimized

-for watertight sealing and laboratory usage, e. g. inside the agar of
+for watertight sealing and laboratory usage, e. g. inside the salty wet agar of

 a Petri dish.